MaxSivo/Space-Mission-Analysis/README.md

 # Space-Mission-Analysis
 Using google collab to help visualize the evolution of space missions.

 Some of the plots don't render in github.
-There is a link at the top of the main file to view the projet in Google Colab which will allow you to see all the plots as intended. https://colab.research.google.com/github/MaxSivo/Space-Mission-Analysis/blob/main/Space_Missions_Analysis_(start).ipynb
+Click on the link below to view the projet in Google Colab which will allow you to see all the plots as intended. https://colab.research.google.com/github/MaxSivo/Space-Mission-Analysis/blob/main/Space_Missions_Analysis_(start).ipynb